Containers on Summit

 with the following contentsFROM code.ornl.gov:4567/olcfcontainers/olcfbaseimages/mpiimage-centos-cuda:latest RUN mkdir /app COPY mpiexample.c /app RUN cd /app && mpicc -o mpiexample mpiexample.c

-The MPI base image only supports gcc/9.1.0 at the moment in order to be able to compile an MPI program during the container build.
-So run the following commands to build the Podman image and convert it to the Singularity format.
+The MPI base image was compiled using the system gcc (v8.5.0).
+So run the following commands to build the Podman image and convert it to the Apptainer format.

-module purge module load DefApps module load gcc/9.1.0 module -t list podman build -v $MPI_ROOT:$MPI_ROOT -f mpiexample.dockerfile -t mpiexample:latest .; podman save -o mpiexampleimage.tar localhost/mpiexample:latest; singularity build --disable-cache mpiexampleimage.sif docker-archive://mpiexampleimage.tar;
+module purge module load DefApps module unload xl module -t list podman build --net=host -v $MPI_ROOT:$MPI_ROOT -f mpiexample.dockerfile -t mpiexample:latest .; podman save -o mpiexampleimage.tar localhost/mpiexample:latest; apptainer build --disable-cache mpiexampleimage.sif docker-archive://mpiexampleimage.tar;

 It’s possible the

 step might get killed due to reaching cgroup memory limit.
-To get around this, you can start an interactive job and build the singularity image withjsrun -n1 -c42 -brs singularity build --disable-cache mpiexampleimage.sif docker-archive://mpiexampleimage.tar;
+To get around this, you can start an interactive job and build the apptainer image withjsrun -n1 -c42 -brs apptainer build --disable-cache mpiexampleimage.sif docker-archive://mpiexampleimage.tar;

 (remember to do the above in